galaxyproteomics/metaquantome_mcp_analysis/cli_tutorial/supporting1_tutorial.md

 The easiest way to install metaQuantome with all the dependencies is by using Bioconda (provided you are on Mac or Linux, which are the only systems supported by Bioconda).

-First, install the conda package manager, by downloading either Anaconda or Miniconda (links).
+First, install the conda package manager, by downloading either Anaconda or Miniconda (see <https://docs.anaconda.com/anaconda/install/>).
 Then, the following commands will set up the necessary channels for bioconda and metaQuantome.

 ``` bash
 conda config --add channels defaults